 - Nova Scotia is home to two national parks and more than 100 provincial parks.

 When it comes to Nova Scotia facts, many of them can be tied to Halifax, the largest city in Atlantic Canada.

 - Halifax is the capital city of Nova Scotia.
 It is a major international seaport and transportation centre as well as the economic and cultural hub of the region.

-- This may seem odd but the offical snack of Halifax is the donair.
+- This may seem odd but the official snack of Halifax is the donair.

 - Halifax Stanfield International Airport was an emergency landing site for the space shuttle.
 Also on the list was Shearwater Air Force Base near Halifax Harbour.
 However, the shuttle never did land here.

-- The Halifax Public Gardens, another must-visit, are Victorian era public gardens formally established in 1867, the year of Canadian Confederation.
+- The Halifax Public Gardens, another must-visit, are Victorian-era public gardens formally established in 1867, the year of the Canadian Confederation.
 The gardens are located near the popular shopping district of Spring Garden Road and opposite Victoria Park.
 The gardens were designated a National Historic Site of Canada in 1984.

 - The Maritime Museum of the Atlantic is the oldest and largest maritime museum in Canada with a collection of over 30,000 artifacts including 70 small craft and a steamship: the CSS Acadia, a 180-foot steam-powered hydrographic survey ship launched in 1913.
 It can be found on the Halifax waterfront.

 - Another wonderful museum along the Halifax waterfront is Pier 21.
 Almost one million immigrants passed through Pier 21 between 1928 and 1971.

 - Despite its crude language, Trailer Park Boys, which was filmed near Halifax, became one of the most successful Canadian Television series of all time.